bartokon/ccsds123/README.md

   updated with the CCSDS scaling exponent schedule, and applied to the directional local differences.
 The predictor produces the scaled sample (2ŝ), enabling the residual mapper to follow Section 5.4.3 exactly.
-- **Sample-adaptive coder:** a unary/binary Golomb code with state
-  \((N_z, A_z) = (1, 4)\) and reset at 128 samples encodes the mapped indices.
-  The implementation keeps the arithmetic identical for host and AIE kernels.
+- **Sample-adaptive coder:** the scalar path now mirrors the HDL configuration used in `tools/conf.json` with \(U_{\max} = 18\), a six-bit counter, initial count exponent of one, and \(K'_z = 0\).
+The unary/binary Golomb mapping and accumulator updates match the VHDL implementation bit-for-bit, ensuring payload identity between the software and hardware flows.
-- **Container:** a 32-byte little-endian header (magic `C123`) precedes the bit payload.
-Dimensions, predictor order, local-sum mode, and payload length are embedded for decoder validation.
+- **Container:** a versioned little-endian header (magic `C123`) precedes the bit payload.
+Dimensions, predictor order, local-sum mode, coder flags, and payload length are embedded for decoder validation.
+Version 3 headers also capture the weight-update and sample-adaptive coder parameters so tools can round-trip containers without external configuration files.
 - **AIE integration:** `aie/aie_kernel.cc` offers fixed-size wrappers that call the library without dynamic allocation, exceptions, or RTTI inside kernels, matching the Vitis AI Engine compilation constraints.